AdaCore/gprconfig_kb/doc/gprbuild_ug/building_with_gprbuild.rst

   With this option it is possible to achieve out-of-tree build.
-That is, real object, library or exec directories are relocated to the current working directory or dir if specificed.
+That is, real object, library or exec directories are relocated to the current working directory or dir if specified.

 * :samp:`--root-dir={dir}`